GECKODocs/Docs/docs/gs1.md

 :::

 :::caution Still unable to get invite
-In case you can't find the link in your inbox please go to your junk or spam box to see if it has been sent there instead
+In case you can't find the link in your inbox please go to your junk or spam box to see if it has been sent there instead.
 :::